Distributed Circuit Component

 The sensor can collect data on any part that is a good electrical conductor, and it supports both XACT and staircased parts.

 XFdtd Release 7.8.0 includes an array analysis macro that optimizes input phases for either arrays or subarrays in order to obtain the maximum possible realized gain in all directions.
 It then plots the cumulative distribution function of EIRP for the array configurations.

 Apply Matching Circuit Script

-The apply matching circuit macro inserts a matching circuit into an unmatched feed as a post-processing step and updates the results to reflect a matched antenna.
+The apply matching circuit macro used to insert a matching circuit into an unmatched feed as a post-processing step and update the results to reflect a matched antenna.